faridfaharaj/Profitable/README.md

 # About
 Profitable adds a quick and authentic way for players to buy and sell stuff on your server.
-Although is designed to work alongside other economy plugins, it can totally work by its own as it uses its a separate **wallet** which supports **multiple currencies** and assets.
+Although is designed to work alongside other economy plugins, it can totally work by its own as it uses its a separate **wallets** which supports **multiple currencies** and assets.

-T

 ### Orders